 President Obama's Task Force on 21st Century Policing

 The year 2014 was something of a tumultuous one for police officers in the United States.
-Several high-profile incidents involving the deaths of unarmed men following police uses of force sparked protests and riots across the country.
+Several high-profile incidents involving the deaths of unarmed men following police use of force sparked protests and riots across the country.
 In response to the increasing sentiment of distrust against law enforcement, President Barack Obama was compelled to convene a Task Force on 21st Century Policing.

 The President's Task Force on 21st Century Policing

 President Obama signed an executive order to form the task force on December 18, 2014.
 The task force was made up of representatives from law enforcement chiefs, police unions, police training officers, community leaders, youth activists, and university professors.

 The task force held seven listening sessions in cities across the United States.
 During the sessions, they heard from members of the communities to learn how to work towards greater reductions in crime, while at the same time restoring trust in law enforcement.

 The task force was asked to provide a report within 90 days of forming.
 The group issued its final report in May of 2015, just two months shy of the 50th anniversary of President Lyndon Johnson's own President's Commission on Law Enforcement and Administration of Justice.

 President Obama's task force produced specific action items in six topic areas that the group called pillars, as well as two broad recommendations that called for the establishment of a permanent National Crime and Justice Task Force and support for crime prevention programs that incorporate addressing poverty, education and health, and safety issues in communities.

 Six Pillars for Building Trust in the Community

 The President's task force provided six pillars, not unlike the Johnson Commission's seven objectives.
 These pillars recommended important changes to how police interact with their communities: